King Warrior Magician Lover: The Four Masculine Archetypes

 Another vital function of the King archetype is to provide fertility and blessing.

-When the King and Queen are present, the land is fertile and the people are at peace and prosperous.
+When the King and Queen are present, the land is fertile, and the people are at peace and prosperous.
 In the absence of the King and Queen, the land becomes barren, famine comes, and the people suffer greatly.

 This masculine archetype sits in the Center.
 From this Center, he maintains order, organization, and creative power.
 What’s outside the King’s domain represents chaos, the demonic, and the “nonworld.”